 - Counsel postdocs on career options and assist them where appropriate in finding employment after Brown

-- Consider consulting the AAMC Compact between Postdoctoral Appointees and their Mentors
+- Consider consulting the AAMC Compact Between Postdoctoral Appointees and their Mentors for setting expectations at the start of the postdoctoral appointment

 If the performance issue is not resolved by the deadline provided, the PI should contact the appropriate dean's office to discuss whether early termination of the postdoc's employment is appropriate.